Sultan660/2018_worldcup_tweets_findings/README.md

 ## Results<a name="results"></a>

+The study shows that #Fra is the most hashtag mentioned, which seems logic because it won by France.
+Besides, the number of followers can play a good role in getting high likes but it is not always, the key on getting high likes is fans.
+While, Nigeria nation shows a great interest on the 2018 world cup.

-The main business findings are discussed on the blog [here](https://sultands.home.blog/2020/01/01/2018-world-cup-tweets-findings/).
+For more details please refere to the business findings discussed on the blog [here](https://sultands.home.blog/2020/01/01/2018-world-cup-tweets-findings/).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>